leokruglikov/leokruglikov.github.io/content/post/groups.md

 In other words, the actions $x$ and $y$ are somewhat the same, in a different basis.

-We could try to make an analogy with matrices/transformations.That is, we know there exists such a concept as change of basis.
+We could try to make an analogy with matrices i.e. linear transformations.
+That is, we know there exists such a concept as change of basis.
 This concept gives the possibility, to express a matrix $A$ in two different basis.
 This is done via the change of base matrix $P$, namely, $A' = P^{-1}AP$.
 The matrix $A'$ represents the exact same matrix as $A$, but in a different basis/from a different point of view.

 ## Symmetries
-We've mentioned that the notion of groups is an abstract concept and can be associated to many, even non purely mathematical conepts.
+We've mentioned that the notion of groups is an abstract concept and can be associated to many, even non-purely mathematical conepts.
 For mathematics-related group examples, one can mention the
 $(\mathcal{Z}, +)$ group (group of integers with the binary operation of addition), the permutation group (the group